Urza block: Set history

-Storyline (Urza's Destiny)
+Storyline

 With the skyship Weatherlight completed, Urza now works on a eugenics program to create a perfect crew for it, as well as engineering a race of soldiers to fight the Phyrexian invasion.
 One of his geneticists, Gatha, defects, and uses his knowledge to improve the Keldon race.
 Meanwhile, the Phyrexians create the plane of Rath as a staging ground for the invasion.

-Mechanics (Urza's Destiny)
+Mechanics

 Urza's Destiny continued to expand on some of the mechanics introduced in Urza's Saga.
 It had a number of creatures and auras with abilities that trigger when put into a graveyard from the battlefield.
 There are also a number of permanents that can be sacrificed to draw a card, reminiscent of the cycling ability.

 History and impact

 Urza's Saga ushered in a new era of combo decks.
 The period of play after the release of Urza's Saga is often referred to as "Combo Winter" by both players and Wizards staff.
 Standard and "Urza Block Constructed" decks were so fast that they could often win before turn three.
 Several articles on the Wizards of the Coast website MagicTheGathering.com discuss various tournaments in which players would mulligan down to half their starting hand size just for the perfect initial hand.
 A ban on several of the set's most powerful cards followed.
 The joke of the era was that "the early game was the coin flip, the mid game was the mulligan, and the end game was the first turn."